frederick0329/Citations-Count/README.md

 Papers with -1 citations may due to the change of the title upon submission.

-Pull requests are welcome.
+Pull requests are welcome for updates on title or anything else.

-Source of list of accepted papers:
+Source of accepted papers:

 * [NIPS2016](https://nips.cc/Conferences/2016/AcceptedPapers)
 * [NIPS2015](https://nips.cc/Conferences/2015/AcceptedPapers)